A User-driven Design Framework for Robotaxi: FINDINGS

 \subsubsection{Limited Transparency.}

-Users repeatedly expressed uncertainty and discomfort stemming from insufficient access to timely, operational, financial, and vehicle-related information.
-First, temporal transparency remains limited.
-After placing a request but before the ride is accepted, users are not informed how long they may need to wait for a vehicle to respond.
+Although some participants identified transparency as a perceived advantage of robotaxis over traditional taxis or ride-hailing services in Sec. \ref{PA-transparency}, users nonetheless reported uncertainty and discomfort arising from insufficient access to timely, operational, financial, and vehicle-related information.
+First, temporal transparency remained limited.
+After placing a request but before the ride was accepted, users were not informed how long they might need to wait for a vehicle to respond.
 As P04 complained, \textit{``When there’s temporarily no car accepting the order, it doesn’t show you a specific time at all.
 You don’t know how long you’ll be staying on that screen.
-It’s unknown, completely unknown.''} Even after an order is accepted and the app displays an estimated arrival time, robotaxi frequently exhibits discrepancies between estimated and actual arrival times.
+It’s unknown, completely unknown.''} Even after an order was accepted and the app displayed an estimated arrival time, robotaxis frequently exhibited discrepancies between estimated and actual arrival times.
 P06 described this issue and her subsequent adaptation, \textit{``It might tell you five minutes, but it actually takes ten minutes to arrive.
-It can’t stick to the estimated time it gives you.
 So now, when I book Apollo Go, I always do it a few minutes earlier.''} Our autoethnographic observations corroborated this experience.
-This recurring mismatch deepened our doubts about the accuracy of the estimation system, and raised questions about whether optimistic estimates function as a marketing strategy to reduce perceived waiting time.
+This recurring mismatch deepened our doubts about the accuracy of the estimation system and raised questions about whether optimistic estimates functioned as a marketing strategy to reduce perceived waiting time.

 Second, users pointed to a lack of operational transparency regarding vehicle availability.
-Currently, passengers cannot see how far the nearest available vehicle is or how long it would take to reach them, which is the information they consider crucial for deciding whether to choose a robotaxi.
-As P06 suggested, \textit{``It could show you the nearest available car and how many minutes it would take to get to you.
-Just display it directly in text.''}
+Passengers could not see how far the nearest available vehicle was or how long it would take to reach them, which was the information they considered crucial for deciding whether to choose a robotaxi.
+As P06 suggested, \textit{``It could show you the nearest available car and how many minutes it would take to get to you.''}